Cosmos: A Personal Voyage

 Authorship and Creation

-Cosmos: A Personal Voyage's director is recorded as A Personal Voyage — director (P57): Adrian Malone[7].
+Cosmos: A Personal Voyage was directed by A Personal Voyage — director (P57): Adrian Malone[7].
 Screenwriters include A Personal Voyage — screenwriter (P58): Carl Sagan[8], A Personal Voyage — screenwriter (P58): Ann Druyan[9], and A Personal Voyage — screenwriter (P58): Steven Soter[10].
 Created works include A Personal Voyage — creator (P170): Carl Sagan[3], a cosmologist[28], 1934–1996[29], of United States[30], awarded the Solstice Award[31], specialised in astrobiology[32]; A Personal Voyage — creator (P170): Ann Druyan[4], a journalist[33], b.
 1949[34], of United States[35], awarded the Richard Dawkins Award[36]; and A Personal Voyage — creator (P170): Steven Soter[5], an astrophysicist[37], b.
 1943[38], of United States[39], awarded the Primetime Emmy Award[40], specialised in physical cosmology[41].

 Publication

-Cosmos: A Personal Voyage's original language of film or TV show is recorded as A Personal Voyage — original language of film or TV show (P364): American English[16].
+The original language of Cosmos: A Personal Voyage was A Personal Voyage — original language of film or TV show (P364): American English[15].
 Genres include A Personal Voyage — genre (P136): television documentary[11] and A Personal Voyage — genre (P136): popular science[12].

 Adaptations and Inspiration

-Cosmos: A Personal Voyage's followed by is recorded as A Personal Voyage — followed by (P156): Cosmos: A Spacetime Odyssey[13].
+Cosmos: A Personal Voyage was followed by A Personal Voyage — followed by (P156): Cosmos: A Spacetime Odyssey[13].

 Why It Matters